A picturesque river town in Iowa claims more than its share of characters.

 Somehow, over the years, McGregor became a cradle for people with unusual visions.
 Its bread and butter today, however, is sightseeing and shopping.

-Most of the antiques in northeast Iowa seem to have found their way to McGregor’s shops, which have been multiplying in recent years, and three weekends of craft festivals draw even more shoppers.
+Most of the antiques in northeast Iowa seem to have found their way to McGregor’s shops, and three weekends of craft festivals draw even more shoppers.

-And now, says Carole Lindner, proprietor of Little Switzerland B&B, a new breed of tourist is coming for the hiking, canoeing and bird-watching at Effigy Mounds and in Yellow River State Forest.
+And now a new breed of tourist is coming for the hiking, canoeing and bird-watching at Effigy Mounds and in Yellow River State Forest.
+It's a beautiful part of the state — and definitely not flat.

 Trip Tips: McGregor, Iowa